 Brad, is talking way too fast for me to type.
 You can watch the full interview here.

 Brad has just released an updated edition of his Eat Stop Eat program.
-If you would like more information on Brad’s Eat Stop Eat, you can check it out here.
+You can check out if you want more information on Brad’s Eat Stop Eat.